jwulf/joshwulf.com/content/blog/2020/02/functional-refactor.md

 author = "Josh Wulf"
 categories = ["javascript", "programming", "zeebe", "fp-ts"] date = "2020-02-27"
-description = "Using the fp-ts library to refactor Zeebe Node" featured = "zeebe-node.png" featuredalt = ""
-featuredpath = "date"
-linktitle = ""
+description = "Don't worry, you don't need to FP to use it, it's internal!" featured = "zeebe-node.png" featuredalt = "" featuredpath = "date" linktitle = ""
-title = "A Functional Refactor of Zeebe Node" type = "post"
+title = "A Functional Refactor of Zeebe Node with fp-ts" type = "post"
 +++